 As Bitlocker is for Windows, you could use FileVault 2 for Apple.
-This was first launched with OSX Lion and uses AES-XTC 128-bit algorithm for entire disk encryption. this Mac-only software uses the user’s login password as the key for encryption.
+This was first launched with OSX Lion and uses an AES-XTC 128-bit algorithm for entire disk encryption.
+This Mac-only software uses the user’s login password as the key for encryption.

-Like the BitLocker, FileVault 2 also has no option to create encrypted containers.
-That means your all data is visible and displayed to anyone who uses your PC till you are logged in.
-Also, a similar feature of FileVault 2 is that it is not an open-source and it could not be randomly inspected by people and it may contain backdoors.
+Like BitLocker, FileVault 2 also has no option to create encrypted containers.
+That means all your data is visible and displayed to anyone using your PC until logged in.
+Also, a similar feature of FileVault 2 is that it is not open-source, people cannot randomly inspect it, and it may contain backdoors.

 BoxCryptor is software that has both versions, free and premium.
-This encryption software provides protection of AES-256 and RSA encryption and is file-based.
-BoxCryptor could be the best TrueCrypt alternative as it has the support of many cloud storage services like Dropbox, Google Drive, etc.
+This encryption software provides protection for AES-256 and RSA encryption and is file-based.
+BoxCryptor could be the best TrueCrypt alternative as it supports many cloud storage services like Dropbox, Google Drive, etc.

-The encryption of such storage services is really beneficial as it provides protection to all important data.
-BoxCryptor supports all the popular platforms such as Windows, Linux, Mac, Android, and iOS too.
+The encryption of such storage services is beneficial as it protects all essential data.
+BoxCryptor supports all the popular platforms, such as Windows, Linux, Mac, Android, and iOS.

-Conducting an investigation regarding TrueCrypt’s security, the Fraunhofer Institute for Secure Information Technology in 2015 has released a 77-page report.
+In investigating TrueCrypt’s security, the Fraunhofer Institute for Secure Information Technology 2015 released a 77-page report.
 This audit was performed on the last stable version of TrueCrypt.
-It was discovered that the software was prone to many bugs, yet, it allows secure service for the primary use case.
-For instance, it could be secure to encrypt data on rest such as on USB or in an external hard drive.
+It was discovered that the software was prone to many bugs, yet, it allowed secure service for the primary use case.
+For instance, encrypting data on rest, such as on USB or in an external hard drive, could be secure.

-The report suggested that the Bugs identified by Google were found residing in the TrueCrypt software but, they are not such vulnerable that they could allow hackers access.
+The report suggested that the Bugs identified by Google were found residing in the TrueCrypt software, but they are not such vulnerable that they could allow hackers access.
 However, such secure encryption could not be possible in a computer’s memory or a mounted drive.
-It could cater hackers to access the encrypted data through decryption key which remains stored in the computer’s memory if the drive is mounted.
+It could allow hackers to access the encrypted data through a decryption key that remains stored in the computer’s memory if the drive is mounted.

-Whereas, the chances of hacker access in this situation remain low.
-To remain protected a user must mount the encrypted container in which the decrypted data is accessible or they must place the computer to hibernation with the encrypted container mounted.
+Whereas the chances of hacker access in this situation remain low.
+To remain protected, a user must mount the encrypted container where the decrypted data is accessible or place the computer in hibernation with the encrypted container mounted.
 Yet, there is no way out if the encrypted container is open and someone accesses the computer.
 Therefore, a computer with encrypted, mounted drives should not be allowed to hibernate if the encrypted container is open.